Carlson Law Firm clients and Central Texas veterans Sergeant Gilberto Figueroa and Staff Sergeant Charles…

-In addition, the data shows that more than 100 VA nursing homes scored worse than private nursing home on the majority of key quality indicators.
+A glimpse into the state of care of 46,000 veterans in 133 facilities showed high numbers of veterans suffering from potential neglect or medication mismanagement.
+In addition, the data showed that more than 100 VA nursing homes scored worse than private nursing homes on the majority of key quality indicators.
 This includes the rates of infection and decline in the quality of life.

 “They should be assessing individuals and doing what they can to manage it,” said Robyn Grant, director of public policy and advocacy at the National Consumer Voice for Quality Long-Term Care.
 “And if it’s not working, they should be trying different things.”

 The VA has long argued that its residents are much sicker than those in private care facilities.
 Additionally, the agency has kept these files since 2011.
 The 2011 report found that 80 percent of the agency’s nursing homes had issues with medication management.

 Click here to find specific information on your loved one’s VA nursing home.

 The increased risk of elder abuse in veterans

 Nursing home abuse and neglect leads to serious physical injuries, depression and even death.
 Although millions of seniors from all walks of life are subjected to nursing home abuse, the Boston Globe and USA Today reports show that a number of factors increase the risks of abuse and mistreatment for military veterans in VA nursing homes.

 For starters, veterans aged 65 and older have an increased prevalence of physical disabilities.
 The severity of their disabilities put them at an increased risk for elderly abuse.
 Typically, their physical limitations make them defenseless against both physical and emotional attacks.
 There are approximately four million veterans had a “service-connected disability” in 2016.
 Of those veterans, 1.3 million had a disability rating of 70 percent or higher, based on the VA’s Disability Rating System.